nberkow/breakpointCalculator/app/assets/text1.md

 This tool helps scientists analyze experiments about antibiotic resistence.
-Try entering this sample file:
+Try dowloading this sample file and selecting it in the box below: